-Spanish I
+Spanish I WORSP1

-WORSP1

-(24052)

-RC

-Credit:

-1
+(24052) RC Credit: 1 Prerequisite: None Open to: 9-11

 This course is designed for students of all backgrounds and aspirations, with a focus on developing skills and using the language to accomplish specific tasks.
 The most crucial of vocabulary is introduced, and students learn the basics of sentence structure in order to express themselves.
 Additionally, there are many cultural practices introduced so students can become more aware global citizens.